bignerdranch/Freddy/README.md

         let per = Person.createWithJSON(person)
         switch per {
         case .Success(let p):
-            println("Person Added!") // Do something with the created Person 'p' case .Failure(let error):
+            print("Person Added!") // Do something with the created Person 'p' case .Failure(let error):
-            println(error) // Do something better with the error }
+            print(error) // Do something better with the error }
     }
 case .Failure(let error):
-    println(error) // Do something better with the error }
+    print(error) // Do something better with the error }
 ```